agomezmoron/appium-maven-archetype/README.md

 ###### In the root:

-1. pom.xml: We have defined repositories for AppiumHandler, versions of plugins and technologies, properties of Phonegap and Appium, dependencies, profiles, and all the config for the Build phase.
+1. _pom.xml_: We have defined repositories for AppiumHandler, versions of plugins and technologies, properties of Phonegap and Appium, dependencies, profiles, and all the config for the Build phase.
-2. downloadApp.sh: this script is executed before the project to download and install the app in the device/emulator.
+2. _downloadApp.sh_: this script is executed before the project to download and install the app in the device/emulator.

 ###### In the src/test/resources: